mercertom/holdem-monte-carlo-evaluator/README.md

 lost: 50.46%

-Helpful for converting cards as strings to numbers for ~2x speedier lookup:
+This table is helpful for converting cards as strings to numbers for ~2x speedier lookups in poker evaluator:
 ------------------------------------------------
 cards:
  "2c": 1,